arntzy/cli-music-2019/SYLLABUS.md

 ## Schedule

 ### Week 1
-- Introductions and syllabus
+- Introductions and Syllabus/Class Policy
-- How to hand in your homework
+- Class Wiki / How to hand in homework
-- Intro to the command line
-- Getting content with youtube-dl
+- Command Line/Git Basics
-- Quick overview of python
+- Examples of Computer Music Projects/Pieces
-- Editing video with python and moviepy
+- Music Theory/Composition Speedthrough
-- Intro to ffmpeg (time permitting)
+- Intro to Csound

 #### Project #1 (Due week 2)
 - Create a video that repurposes footage you find online.
 Think about the meaning of your source material, and what new meaning can create with it.
 Your work should reveal something about your source material, add to it, tell a new story with it.